Atranaz/Google-movie-review-application/README.md

 Movie overview small application assignment using plain HTML, CSS and JavaScript.

 ## Dependies & Inspiration
-- Tympus menu for tab animation
+- tympanus.net for tab animation
+- classie.js for menu
 - Swiper.js for scroll content
-- Lint.js for image pop-up
+- lighbox for image pop-up
+- tingle.js for cast modal

 ## Work In progress